by Lynn Nottage. Directed by Phoenix Rayo.

 Saturday 23 May at 7.30pm

+Running time: 2 hours including a 15min interval.
 Age guidance: 14+.
 Content Advice

 Cast

-Clyde : Layomi Coker
+Clyde: Layomi Coker

 Montrellous: Josiah Phoenix